davidrissato/graphql_ruby_using_idl/readme.md

       end
     end
     ```
-    _(Note: we will optimize this code further in the next part of this tutorial)_

-17. Remove the following lines from:

-    ```diff
-      module Types
-        class QueryType < Types::BaseObject
-    -     # Add root-level fields here.
-    -     # They will be entry points for queries on your schema.
-    -
-    -     # TODO: remove me
-    -     field :test_field, String, null: false,
-    -       description: "An example field added by the generator" def test_field
-            "Hello World!"
-          end
-        end
-      end
-    ```
+    **Explanation:** _This class is used to map types and fields to their field resolvers.
+I'm following the same conventions defined by the generator, where types are declared on a package named 'Types::' and the class name is composed by the type name, followed by the word 'Type'.
+Ex: 'Types::QueryType'.
+This is a very simple implementation that will be optimized in the next part of this guide_

+16. Remove these two files from `/app/graphql/`: `gql_example_schema.rb` and `mutation_type.rb`.
+(We don't need them anymore)

-18. Run a new smoke test by executing again [Running a smoke test](#running-a-smoke-test) (Part 1 - Steps 7 to 10)
+17. Run a new smoke test by executing again [Running a smoke test](#running-a-smoke-test) (Part 1 - Steps 7 to 10)
 ----

 # Part 3 - Adding support to arguments on the schema based resolution

+18. (Execute this step only if you have skiped part 2): Remove these two files from `/app/graphql/`: `gql_example_schema.rb` and `mutation_type.rb`.
+(We don't need them anymore)

-11. Open _VSCode_ and open your `gql-example` local directory
+19. Open _VSCode_ and open your `gql-example` local directory

-12. Using _VSCode_, create/replace file `./schema.graphql` with these lines:
+20. Using _VSCode_, create/replace file `./schema.graphql` with these lines:

     ```graphql
     schema {